 Yet another staple in my cat’s toy box are those old fashioned plastic balls that jingle.
 My cats love to throw these down the stairs and chase after them.
 When this happens, it kind of sounds like a herd of elephants running down my wooden staircase.

 These balls come in all shapes, sizes, and colors.
 My suggestion would be to buy them in bulk, because your cats will lose these things behind furniture and appliances.
 I probably have tons of these balls behind my refrigerator.

 Interactive Tower of Tracks

-These toys are so fun that I often catch myself pushing the ball around in these myself.
+These toys are so fun that I often catch myself pushing the ball around in them myself.
 My cats completely love these things as well.

 There are so many variations of catnip toys, that you should have no problem finding a catnip toy that is purrfect for your cat.

 They come in everything from mice toys to fruit-shaped toys and everything in between.

 Another favorite cat toy is anything that looks like a mouse.
 Cats are hunters by the power of their DNA, so this toy will definitely provide hours of entertainment for your cat.